sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

 ## Basic commands

 - lsmod: List modules, lsmod ges its information by reading the file /proc/module (previously) or /sys/module
-- modinfo: module information, prints the information of the module
+- modinfo: module information, prints the information of the module.
-- insmod: used like: `sudo insmod ./mymodule.ko` to load modules
+- insmod: used like: `sudo insmod ./mymodule.ko` to load modules.
-- modprobe: add or remove modules
+- modprobe: add or remove modules.
-- rmmod: to remove modules
+- rmmod: to remove modules.
+- depmod: reports dependecies between modules.

 ## Hello World kernel module